SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     attributes : set(AttributeSetting)
 ```

 Assigns attributes to a game entity.
-The properties of the attributes are defined in `AttributeSetting` objects.

 **attributes**
-Configures the attribute values of the game entity via `AttributeSetting` objects.
+Configures the attribute values of the game entity.

 ## ability.type.Lock